stanleytheli/cubegpt/README.md

 <br> **CubeGPT 2g**: Same architecture as 2h, but using GeLU instead of ReLU.
 (Named as -2g-t2 in models/)
 <br> **CubeGPT 2g-early**: 2g snapshot during training.
 (Named as -2g in models/)
 <br> **CubeGPT 2g-PFT**: 2g after Path Finetuning.
 (Named as -2g-tmpft2 in models/)
 <br> **CubeGPT-CLS-t51m**: Classifier model with same architecture as 2g but a classifier head at the end, trained on mountains more data than any other.
+Since it predicts a whole probability distribution, evaluation was done on both the average and modes, represented by the (avg) and (mode) tags.
 ### Tracking Solutions

 In the process of beam search, the program sorts all of the potential states by their model evaluation.
 I can therefore go through the history of the beam search throughout solving and track the specific path that the solution took through the rankings.
 Shown is this analysis on a selection of 9 beam search histories.